Transfer Credits and Special Programs

 - Kenyon Academic Partnership (KAP)

 Credit from courses taken at other institutions of higher education may be transferred to Kenyon (i.e., counted as meeting a part of the College's degree requirements) if the following conditions are met: (1) advance approval is obtained (forms available from the Registrar's Office); approval sought retroactively requires a petition; (2) an official transcript is sent directly to the Kenyon registrar from the credit granting institution; (3) courses are taken for letter grades and the grades earned are C- or above; (4) the other institution is fully accredited by a recognized accrediting agency, or the Committee on Academic Standards has specifically approved the program for off-campus study purposes; and (5) the subject matter of the courses is liberal arts in nature.
-Grades for transfer credit are not recorded on the student's record as 'TR' except off-campus study courses.
-These grades do not affect a student's grade point average, except for certain portions of Kenyon programs -- see the section explaining off-campus study.
+Grades for transfer credit are recorded on the student's record as 'TR' except off-campus study courses.
+These grades do not affect a student's grade point average, except for certain portions of Kenyon programs-- see the section explaining off-campus study.

 The registrar determines whether the above criteria are met, the amount of credit that is transferable, and the distribution requirements that are fulfilled.
 Credit is accepted in transfer to the College on a pro rata basis: one Kenyon unit equals eight semester-hours or twelve quarter-hours of credit.
-Kenyon will not accept transfer credit or test scores for which transfer credit would be granted more than one year after the completion of the coursework/testing (except in the case of a student admitted to Kenyon as a transfer student).
+Kenyon will not accept transfer credit for which transfer credit would be granted more than one year after the completion of the coursework (except in the case of a student admitted to Kenyon as a transfer student).
 Test scores must be received no later than December of a student's sophomore year to have the credit applied to the student record.

 Students should also be aware of the residency requirements as outlined under Requirements for the Degree.

-Because summer school credit is credit transferred to the student's permanent record, the provisions listed above regarding all transfer credit also apply to summer school credit.
-Students wishing to take courses at a summer school and receive transfer credit for work done there must obtain a transfer credit approval form at the registrar's office and then consult with their faculty advisor and for the courses for the major with the chair of the corresponding department at Kenyon for approval of the course(s).
-These approvals, along with any pertinent information from the summer school brochure or catalog, must then be submitted to the registrar's office.
+Because summer school credit is credit transferred to the student's permanent record, the provisions listed above regarding all transfer credit also apply toward summer school credit.
+Students wishing to take courses at a summer school and receive transfer credit for work done there must obtain a transfer credit pre-approval form at the Office of the Registrar and then consult with their faculty advisor and for the courses for the major with the chair of the corresponding department at Kenyon for approval of the course(s).
+These approvals, along with any pertinent information from the summer school brochure or catalog, must then be submitted to the Office of the Registrar.
 Upon receipt of the summer school transcript, the credit will be transferred to the student's permanent record if all conditions are met.

-No more than 3 units of summer school credit may be credited to the Kenyon degree.
+No more than 3.00 units of summer school credit may be credited to the Kenyon degree.
 Credit earned in summer school may not be counted as a substitution for a semester of residence at the College.
-Summer school credit may, however, be included in a proposal for early graduation.

 Students who are applying for off-campus study (OCS) must present compelling academic reasons for this option, and they will be required to articulate how the proposed OCS work will be closely linked to their Kenyon curriculum.